UMD-ENEE408I/2023_Fall_Labs_Team_1/Project/WiFi_Setup/WiFi_Setup.md

 WiFi Kit 32 uses the ESP32 development environment.

-WiFi Kit 32 uses a 2.4 Ghz antenna [1].
+WiFi Kit 32 uses a 2.4 GHz antenna [1].

 As of the initial time this page was written, these instructions had only been tested on a x64 Windows 10 machine.